Andruida/2048bot/README.md

 > / Wikipedia /

 You can control the numbers by using the given reactions accordingly.
 You can play it while you're waiting for your friend to return from his journey to the fridge, or while you're watching a loading screen.
 Its a neat little game, and from now on it can be played anywhere, anytime, on Discord.
+And it works cross guild too.
+You can start a game anywhere in the Discord universe, and you can continue the game in DMs or in another guild armed with the bot.

 [Invite Link](https://discordapp.com/oauth2/authorize?client_id=570354704073359390&scope=bot&permissions=0)